missionpinball/mpf-docs/hardware/spike/mpf-spike-bridge.rst

    (but should be possible).
 If you cannot do this proceed to the next step and afterwards do the following:

-   1. Download putty (might be useful for other purposes as well)
+   1. Download PuTTY from www.putty.org.
+PuTTY is a free telnet app that allows you to remotely connect to the Linux OS running on the SPIKE system.
+PuTTY was also useful for verifying the connection from your Windows machine to the Linux OS running on SPIKE.
-   2. Connect to the new COM port via putty and set speed to 115200 baud.
+   2. In PuTTY, select the "Serial" buttont, change to correct COM (COM1, COM3, COM4, etc) port vand set speed to 115200 baud.
+If you are unsure oh which COM port Windows used when you plugged in your cable, open the Device Manager in the Control Panel.
+Click open the PORTS drop down to find which COM port is in use.
    3. Power up spike
    4. Press enter and you should get a command promt (if not your serial connection is probably not working).